Like many guys, former CFL linebacker Gene Mack has learned to dial back the excesses of his younger days.

 Easy ways to look after No. 1?
 Get enough sleep, he suggests, and eat properly by “staying away from sugar, carbohydrates like potatoes and processed foods.
 Eat fibre and food that has vivid, vibrant colours and you’ll be fine.”

 Photo credit: Vanessa Paxton

 In partnership with the Canadian Football League Alumni Association

-Roberta Staley, MA, is a Vancouver-based, award-winning magazine editor and writer and documentary filmmaker, specializing in health and science reporting and international reportage.
-She produced and directed the award-winning 2017 documentary Mightier Than the Sword about Afghan female journalists.
-Staley’s first book, a biography of Afghan activist, singer and talk-show host Mozhdah Jamalzadah, is being released in 2019 by Greystone Books.
-Staley is increasingly in demand as a public speaker on issues related to gender and Afghanistan.
-She also teaches at the post-secondary level and continues to report from conflict and post-conflict zones around the world.
+Roberta Staley is a Vancouver-based writer, editor, and filmmaker, specializing in health and science reporting.
+She produced and directed an award-winning 2017 documentary about Afghan female journalists.
+She teaches at the post-secondary level and continues to report from conflict zones around the world.